baer-devl/dichotomy/README.md

 # Dichotomy
-A lock-free byte ring-buffer without atomic operations for handling access for producer and consumer.
+A lock-free generic ring-buffer without atomic operations for handling access for producer and consumer.

 ## Concept
 A ring-buffer consists of a head and a tail and thus can figure out where a producer can write to and a consumer can read from.
 There are three states a buffer